Running Heavy Geoprocessing in Background Without Freezing UI

 class HeavyGeoprocessingTask(QgsTask):

-# Custom signal to safely pass results to the main thread
+# Custom signal to safely pass results back to the main thread

 super().__init__(description, QgsTask.CanCancel)